Lesson 14: Practice Margin Jargon: Beginner's Cheat Sheet

 Practice Margin Jargon: Beginner's Cheat Sheet

-It is hard to learn the whole concept of margin trading without getting familiarized with its jargon.
+Learning the whole concept of margin trading without getting familiarized with its jargon is hard.

 Don't worry; this lesson is your ready-to-go cheat sheet about margin trading.
-I have here all the margin terminologies you need to know to confidently navigate the market on margin.
+Here we have all the margin terminologies you need to know to confidently navigate the market on margin.

 Lesson Highlight

-• Margin trading is a complex matter to master.
-However, learning the margin jargon simplifies the complexities of margin trading.
+• Margin trading is complex to master, but learning the margin jargon makes it easier.

 Account Balance